 More deaths will occur when we open, and more people will continue to file for unemployment as we stay shut.
 What is the ethical ratio of deaths-to-unemployment?
 Who could say?

 Instead, let’s examine our response to past health crises.
-Consider that our state had no moral qualms about remaining open in 2017, despite the estimated 6,340** per year by influenza/pneumonia, in California alone, even with a vaccine for the flu (watch those numbers to shape-shift with Covid19 deaths in 2019-2020).
+Consider that our state had no moral qualms about remaining open in 2017, despite the estimated 6,340** per year by influenza/pneumonia, in California alone, even with a vaccine for the flu (watch those numbers shape-shift with Covid19 deaths in 2019-2020).
 In 2017, 13,800** per year died due to chronic lower respiratory disease; 59,516** per year died from cancer; and 62,797** per year died from heart disease… and at no time did the government, or those at-risk for these diseases ask that the state be shut down on their behalf.
 When we look back on 2020, will there be suspiciously fewer deaths due to influenza or respiratory complications?

 Here’s an interesting statistic: did you know that an estimated 80,000 died, nationally, in 2012 of the flu?
 So says the CDC, according to an article by Maggie Fox of NBC written on 9/27/2018.
 Our country managed to stay open even then.
 That’s fairly high number, considering the Coronavirus models’ newly revised projection of 60,000 deaths.
 On a more local level, it is estimated that in my county 94 people died due to influenza in 2017.
 Currently (and yes, tragically), six Covid19 deaths have been recorded here in Placer county.
 I am open to being enlightened, here.

 The Problem with Science